minniek/EC700/Epoch2_Alpha2/README.txt

 Instructions to Run "filter_apks.py"

 NOTE: the script executes the FlowDroid command on Unix machine (Ubuntu 14.04).
-If you want to run it on a Windows machine, you need to change colons to semicolons on the following on line 43:
+If you want to run it on a Windows machine, you need to change the directory/file syntax throughout the script and the colons to semicolons on the following on line 43:

 jars = "soot-trunk.jar:soot-infoflow.jar:soot-infoflow-android.jar:slf4j-api-1.7.5.jar:slf4j-simple-1.7.5.jar:axml-2.0.jar"

 1) Need to run "filter_apks.py" in the same directory that stores the following required FlowDroid jars and configuration files: axml-2.0.jar